Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-Note that the complexity of a quantum operation is not significant to this module, as long as the final result is defined by $g$ and $a$.
+Note that the complexity of a quantum operation is not significant to this module, as long as the final result is deﬁned by \(g\) and \(a\).
 The complexity of an operation is the responsibility of an external hardware module.
-For example, we know that applying an $X$ gate to all qubits in a system is simply equivalent to flipping $g$ across a voltage equal to half the oscillator device's capacity, regardless of the number of qubits in the system.
-So, an external module for doing this would simply be a circuit that flips $g$.
-This operation's time of actualization would be equal to the HSAM's $t_{tot}$ plus the propagation delay of the external module.
+For example, we know that applying an X gate to the last qubits in a system is simply equivalent to adding or subtracting a constant.
+So, the external module for doing this

+would simply be an analog arithmetic circuit.
+This operation\RL{'}s time of actualization would be equal to the HSAM\RL{'}s \(t_{tot}\) plus the propagation delay of the external module.

+\textbf{Encoding Sign and Phase} We will now discuss an approach to encode phase and state information into the same signal as the probability distribution of a mixed state\RL{'}s observables.
+This would replace a digital flag module.

+Note that we have not yet taken advantage of one rotational axis in the p-spectrum parabaloid model of information, and that any rotation in $\theta$ can be interpreted as a rotation of the cartesian frame about the z axis, and so not affect the results of the calculations of g or a.
+It is an additional degree of freedom that can be used to encode phase and sign into the signal that represents our mixed qubit state.

+Let us assume that every output of the HSAM described thus far is a pure frequency shift of the original oscillator\RL{'}s frequency and no phase shifting is induced by this operation.
+The HSAM described would then operate perfectly on completely DC voltages.
+None of the components within it have significant reactivity.
+So, we can immediately redefine the input signal to this module to oscillate with a frequency and the functionality of the HSAM\RL{'}s internal circuitry will not change.
+The only difference is that it will act on the DC component of the signal being processed rather than the entire signal.
+The root mean square (RMS) voltage will then be the component of the signal that emulates the probability space, where T is the period of the oscillation:

+Simplified, the RMS voltage can be roughly calculated from the peak voltage of an oscillation:

+The control signal that is sent to the AX7MAF1 oscillator will then oscillate as well.
+The effect will be for the frequency $\omega$ of the final output signal to oscillate in time.